Starting Over In Life | 7 Key Things You Should Know

 A significant change in your life can be painful and even emotionally devastating.
 Still, when you start to get up off the floor, and then off your knees, and begin to look up and outward again, you’ll be able to learn from these experiences and grow past them.

 That’s where you are right now, and it is time to start over again.

 Write down all the different lessons directly related to this time in your life.
 Pick out and acknowledge the most important lesson that you’ve learned.

 “Peace if possible, but truth at any rate.”

-This section may be hard to wrap your head around at first, but it can be the most powerful concept to understand on your journey.
+This section may be hard to wrap your head around at first, but it can be the most powerful concept to understand on your new journey.

-The paradigm shift in the way you look at your life and the world around you will help you rebuild your life for the better.
+The paradigm shift in how you look at your life and the world around you will help you rebuild your life and learn how to start over for the better.